Simi-Shrivastava11/ocular-disease-ml/README.md

 - image preprocessing
 - deep learning for classification

-For professor outreach, it shows experience with a research-style workflow involving hypothesis generation, analysis, and model evaluation.
-For recruiters, it demonstrates practical work in healthcare ML, computer vision, and end-to-end project communication.

 ## What I Learned

 Through this project, I strengthened my understanding of: